queryluke/masseffect-5e/static/data/rules/08-03-basic-information.md

 ### Shield Points
-Shields for vehicles and starships work generally the same as in the main <nuxt-link to="/phb/combat#shields"/>ME5e rules</nuxt-link>, with notable exception: Vehicle shields can only be regenerated in combat when players attempt the Restore action (explained later in this section).
+Shields for vehicles and starships work generally the same as in the main <nuxt-link to="/phb/combat#shields"/>ME5e rules</nuxt-link>, with a notable exception: Vehicle shields can only be regenerated in combat when players attempt the Restore action (explained later in this section).

 ### Speed
-For vehicles speed is relative to other vehicles and is represented as a static number not as meters.
+For vehicles, speed is relative to other vehicles and is represented as a static number not as meters.
 For the purposes of combat, it represents the number of playmat spaces the vehicle can move on its turn when moving at a normal pace.